heybearc/ldc-construction-tools/frontend/src/app/help/admin/audit-logs.md

-# 📋 Multi-Tenant Audit Logs
+# 📋 Audit Logs

 ## Overview

-The Multi-Tenant Audit Logs feature helps Super Admins track all Construction Group operations and cross-tenant activities.
-This powerful tool provides complete visibility into who made what changes, when, and from where.
+The Audit Logs feature helps Super Admins track all system activities, Construction Group operations, and user actions.
+This powerful tool provides complete visibility into who made what changes, when, from which CG, and from where.

 ## What Gets Logged